EvictionLab/eviction-lab-website/content/updates/research/disrupting-the-eviction-system/index.md

 In more than half of the jurisdictions, lawmakers cited the health consequences of evictions, broader benefits for the community, the housing crisis, and the need for a more fair justice process as justifications for RTC.
 In some cases, they also mentioned the scale of the eviction crisis and historical inequalities.
 For example, the Kansas City law recognized that “like many other American cities, Kansas City is haunted by a history of racial segregation, restrictive covenants, redlining, predatory lending, and disinvestment” and “tenants of color, specifically Black women, are disproportionately impacted by evictions due to decades of inequalities in the American housing system.”

-Not everyone gets a lawyer: most RTC programs establish eligibility requirements
+2. **Not everyone gets a lawyer: most RTC programs establish eligibility requirements**

 Most RTC legislation limits who can access to this benefit based on income levels, population, specific characteristics of the legal case, and kind of housing, for example, if it is private or subsidized.

-Across the 23 programs we studied, 21 limited the right to counsel to tenants who met criteria defined by income level, tenant characteristics like presence of a child, type of housing (e.g., private market, federally subsidized, public housing), or type of case (Figure 2).
+Across the 23 programs we studied, 21 limited the right to counsel to tenants who met criteria defined by income level, tenant characteristics like presence of a child, type of housing (e.g., private market, federally subsidized, public housing), or type of case (Figure 3).

 The most common limitation among these programs is income.
 In many cases, cities have expanded programs and removed eligibility requirements to participate.
 Louisville, for example, removed the limitation that offered RTC only to households with children.

 {{% arrow-chart2
   id="arrows-elig"
-  title="Figure 2.
+  title="Figure 3.
 Right to counsel passage & eligibility by jurisdiction" data="./figure2.csv"
   highlightLabel="expansion in population coverage" nameCol="jurisdiction"